biomejs/biome/crates/rome_diagnostics/CONTRIBUTING.md

 "resource" this error originated from.
-- `tags` conveying additional informations about the diagnostic: if the diagnostic has information on how it can be fixed, if it resulted from an internal error in Rome and was not directly caused by the user, if it is being emitted to warn the user about unused or deprecated code.
+- `tags` conveying additional informations about the diagnostic: if the diagnostic has information on how it can be fixed, if it resulted from an internal error in Biome and was not directly caused by the user, if it is being emitted to warn the user about unused or deprecated code.
 - An optional `source`, another diagnostic that details the low-level reason why this diagnostic was emitted: for instance a diagnostic reporting a failed